Ribblehead railway station: Freight services

 Colas Rail Freight began hauling timber from the transfer sidings adjacent to the station in August 2010.
 The timber arrives by lorry from the local fells and is transported to a woodchip and board plant at Chirk in North Wales.

 Roadstone from Ingleton Quarry has also occasionally been railed out of the sidings.

-All services leaving must head north over Ribblehead Viaduct, due to the lack of run-round facilities at the station; southbound trains can then reverse at Blea Moor Loop.
+Community rail

+The station, as with all others along the Settle-Carlisle line, is part of the Settle & Carlisle Railway Trust, a Community Rail scheme.